0xcert/docs/framework/v2/api/wanchain-connectors.md

 ## Gateway

 The Gateway allows for performing multiple actions in a single atomic swap.
 The gateway always operates with an order.
 There are different kinds of order, depending on the type of action you want to perform.
-We can separate orders into two groups based on their functionality and their flow.
+We can separate orders into three groups based on their functionality and their flow.
 First, there are orders for deploying a new `ValueLedger` and `AssetLedger`.
 These two orders only perform the deployment of a new smart contract to the blockchain plus a transfer of ERC-20 tokens (value).
 They are primarily targeted to delegating a deployment to a third party.
 For example, if you want to deploy a new `AssetLedger`